multiversx/mx-docs/docs/developers/mandos-reference/structure.md

 Not all of its sections are required each time.
 These sections are:

-- `comment` (optional) - doesn't affect execution
+- `comment` doesn't affect execution
-- `accounts` - any number of accounts can be specified, both user accounts and smart contracts.
-Each account will have:
+- `accounts` any number of accounts can be specified, both user accounts and smart contracts.
+The account contains several fields, all of them optional:
-  - `comment` (optional)
+    - `comment` doesn't affect execution
+    - `nonce` account nonce at the beginning of the execution
+    - `balance` EGLD balance
+    - `esdt` a list of ESDT tokens owned by this account
+        - Owned ESDTs are represented as a map from token identifier to token data
+        - Mandos does not validate token identifiers (the keys).
+        - There are 2 formats for expressing the ESDT value:
+            - Compact: for fungible tokens a single string containing the ESDT balance is enough.
+            - Full: as a map containing several fields:
+                - `instances` is a list containing the main token data.
+Each instance has a unique token nonce (although Mandos does not enforce this uniqueness).
+Fungible tokens can only have 1 instance with the nonce 0.
+Semi-fungible tokens have non-zero nonces.
+Each instance has the following fields:
                     - `nonce`
                     - `balance`
+                    - `creator` address of the account that created the NFT
+                    - `royalties` a proportion out of 10000 that represents what percentage of an NFT sell price should be transferred to the creator.
+This is not enforced by the protocol or Mandos in any way.
+                    - `hash` NFT hash
+                    - `uri` a list of URIs associated to the NFT/SFT
+                    - `attributes` raw bytes where any data can be stored
+                - `lastNonce` the last created instance nonce for this token identifier.
+The next NFT/SFT will have nonce `lastNonce + 1`
+                - `roles` determine how the current account can interact with the ESDT token
+                - `frozen` ESDT tokens can be frozen by their creator if they are configured to be freezable
+    - `username` the "herotag", which is stored directly in the account trie
-  - `storage` - initializes storage with given key-value map.
+    - `storage` initializes storage with given key-value map.
 Both keys and values can be of any length.
-  - `code` - typically provided in the format `"code": "file:<relative path to contract binary>"`More on value type later.
+    - `code` typically provided in the format `"code": "file:path/to/binary"` More on this [here](/developers/mandos-reference/values-simple#file-contents).
 Having a `code` makes the account a smart contract.
 - `newAddresses` - mock contract address generation during deploy.
 We basically tell the blockchain mock what address name to generate when deploying new contracts.
 Not having this would give a generated address that is hard to predict when developing tests.
 It consists of a list of triples:
     - `creatorAddress`
     - `creatorNonce`
     - `newAddress` - whenever an account with the given address and nonce deploys a contract, this will receive this address.
 This should make the test more readable, by having the new addresses explicitly stated, rather than being a magic new number popping up at some point in the scenario.
 - `previousBlockInfo` and `currentBlockInfo` - set or change data that the blockchain mock is providing to smart contracts via hooks.
 Mandos does not model blocks, so this is how we simulate the passing of time in scenarios.
 Fields:
     - `blockTimestamp`
     - `blockNonce`
     - `blockRound`
     - `blockEpoch`

 ## **Step type: `checkState`**